|Nutrition Facts (per serving)|

-Meanwhile, add about 10 cups of water and the vinegar to the Instant Pot.
+Meanwhile, add 10 cups of the water along with the vinegar to the Instant Pot.
 Choose the sauté button and bring the water to a boil.
 Add the bones to the boiling water and continue to boil for 15 minutes.

 Drain the beef bones and then add them back to the pot.
-Add the vegetables to the pot along with 7 cups of water and the salt, if using.
+Add the vegetables and bay leaves to the pot with the remaining 7 cups of water and the salt, if using.

 Secure the lid and turn the steam release knob to the sealing position.
 Choose the pressure cook/manual button and set the timer for 2 hours (120 minutes).

 When the time is up, let the pressure come down naturally for 35 to 45 minutes.
 Carefully turn the knob to the venting position to release any remaining pressure.

 Place a fine-mesh sieve or chinois over a large bowl.
 If desired, line the sieve with cheesecloth for a very clear broth.
 Strain the broth into the bowl and discard the solids.
 Let the broth cool and then cover the bowl and refrigerate.

 When the broth has thoroughly chilled, scrape off and discard the layer of solid fat.
 Or save the fat to use in other recipes.

 Use the bone broth immediately or spoon into jars or freezer containers.